nma100/balancer-minimal-ui/README.md

 `REACT_APP_ALCHEMY_POLYGON=`
 `REACT_APP_ALCHEMY_ARBITRUM=`

-3. Builds the app for production :
+3. Build the app for production :
 `npm run build`

 This creates a `build` directory with a production build of your app.
 Set up your favorite HTTP server so that a visitor to your site is served `index.html`.